Access to justice

 Retain Ms. Guo

-There are two ways to retain Ms. Guo:
+There are three ways to retain Ms. Guo::

-For those who don’t qualify for Legal Aid and wish to retain Ms. Guo privately, she is pleased to offer a choice between hourly fees and block fees.
+For those who are not eligible for assistance from Legal Aid Ontario and wish to retain Ms. Guo privately, she is pleased to offer a choice between hourly fees and block fees:

 Block fees can also be arranged, but these will be highly dependent on the type of retainer and their amounts will need to be determined on a case-by-case basis.

 As a passionate advocate who is determined to use the privilege of her law degree for advancing justice in society, Ms. Guo will accept cases on a pro bono basis to indigent accused if she determines there is a public interest rationale for donating her time and expertise to the case.
 Examples of this can include:

 - Cases that could contribute to progressive legal reform, such as those concerning important constitutional issues;

 - Cases involving egregious state challenges to civil liberties (excessive use of force by police, free speech incursions, or other clear breaches of Charter rights);

 - Cases involving vulnerable classes of accused such as those with disabilities or youth offenders in precarious living situations;

 - Clients requiring assistance with their Rowbotham, or s.
 684(1) applications for appeals at the Court of Appeal.